Magic Links

 ## What this guide covers

-Generate trackable URLs that apply tag and sequence actions to a subscriber at the moment they click the link in an email.
+Generate trackable URLs that apply tag and sequence actions to a subscriber when the subscriber clicks the link in an email.

 ## Sections